muratk3n/thirdwave/en/README.md

 ---

-The author's "junta giveth, junta taketh away democracy" is spot on.
+The author's description "junta giveth, junta taketh away democracy" is spot on.

 "The 2008 [Burma] constitution – adopted after a referendum described as an 'insult' by international rights groups – was a military venture